ikossaczky/ikossaczky.github.io/_posts/2021-02-11-deep-name-generator.md

 These new probabilities $$\tilde P_i$$ are then used for sampling the next letter.
 Note that for $$r \rightarrow 0$$ sampling degenerates into argmax and the output is deterministic.
 On the other hand, for $$r \rightarrow \infty$$, each letter is sampled with the same probability, which results in random letter sequences without any human language resemblance.

-The neural network consists of one-dimensional convolutional layers with kernelsize 1, which are used to transform the sparse one-hot vector representation of a character into dense character embeding and to further process it.
-These are followed by one or more recurrent layers which integrate the informations from previous characters.
+The neural network consists of one-dimensional convolutional layers with kernel size 1, which are used to transform the sparse one-hot vector representation of a character into dense character embeding and to further process it.
+These are followed by one or more recurrent layers which integrate the information from previous characters.
 The final layer uses softmax activation and outputs the score vector $$P$$.

 <h4 id="output">Training procedure</h4>
 The prediction process described above already indicates the training procedure: the model was simply trained to predict the letters of incomplete words -for the sake of this, only a simple dataset consisting of words is needed.